torbsd/torbsd.github.io/support-us.md

 __The Tor BSD Diversity Project__ is looking for financial support through grants, hardware donations or other mediums.

-__TDP__ launched in March 2015, and works to strengthen the Tor public anonymity network by increasing operating system diversity with the BSD Unix operating systems.
+__TDP__ launched in March 2015, and works to strengthen the Tor public anonymity network by increasing operating system diversity with the BSD Unix.

 Since our beginnings, __TDP__ successfully achieved a number of significant milestones: